 You are entitled to the best legal defense possible.
 Houston Criminal Lawyer and Juvenile Defense Expert Charles Johnson can deliver that defense for you.
 You can contact Houston Juvenile Offense Lawyer Charles Johnson day or night, 24 hours/day 7 days/week and speak with him directly at (713) 222-7577.
-His Law Office is headquartered in Houston, with offices conveniently located in Dallas, Austin and San Antonio.
+His Law Office is headquartered in Houston, with offices conveniently located in Dallas, Austin and San Antonio (by appointment).
 You can take advantage of your Free Case Review right over the phone and speak directly to Attorney Charles Johnson.
 Call Today and let him go to war for you to save your family’s future.

 Criminal defendants who haven’t quite reached the age of majority (18 in most states) go through a different criminal justice system than the one most people are familiar with.
 Here is an introduction to what goes on in the “juvenile justice” system: